Bau (goddess): Character and iconography

 The earliest sources represent Bau as a "life-giving" and "motherly" deity.
 A hymn from the reign of Ishme-Dagan preserves a tradition according to which she was believed to be the mother of mankind.
 While not a healing goddess at first, Bau acquired traits of this class of deities at some point in the third millennium BCE.
-Curiously, in sources from the third millennium BCE only Bau is referred to as an asû, "physician."
-At the same time, there is no evidence that physicians were involved in her cult, unlike in the cases of Gula, Ninisina and Nintinugga.
+In sources from the third millennium BCE Bau is the only goddess belonging to this group referred to as an asû, "physician".
+At the same time, there is no evidence that physicians were involved in her cult, in contrast with the cults of Gula, Ninisina and Nintinugga.
 This might indicate her healing role was associated with domestic religious practices.
-As a healing goddess Bau was also connected to midwifery.
-She could be described as (ama) arḫuš, "merciful (mother)."
+As a healing goddess Bau was associated with midwifery.
+She could be described as (ama) arḫuš, "merciful (mother)".
 It has been proposed that this epithet reflected "the knowledge of the female body," and that it designated deities bearing it as midwives.
-A hymn praising Bau for her role as a midwife was composed to celebrate the birth of the child of queen Kubatum, wife of Shu-Sin.
-She was also regarded as a goddess of abundance, and as such was depicted with a vase with flowing streams of water in art.
+A hymn praising Bau as a divine midwife was composed to celebrate the birth of the child of queen Kubatum, wife of Shu-Sin.

+Bau was also regarded as a goddess of abundance, and as such was depicted with a vase with flowing streams of water in art.
 Furthermore, she was believed to be capable of mediating with other deities on behalf of supplicants.

 A depiction of Bau accompanied by a snake is known from a seal, and according to Julia M. Asher-Greve might indicate this animal was perceived as her symbol in the role of a healing deity.
 This interpretation has been questioned by Irene Sibbing-Plantholt, who points out that while the owner of the seal, a certain Ninkalla, was a midwife, there is no other evidence for the association between Bau and snakes, and the animal therefore might fulfill a general apotropaic role.
 In other contexts, presumably pertaining to her role as a wife or mother, Bau could be depicted with scorpions (associated with marriage), swans or miscellaneous waterfowl.
 The various symbols assigned to her indicate that she was a multifaceted deity with a fluid sphere of influence.
-However, in the case of works of art later than the end of the third millennium BCE identifying individual depictions of Bau is difficult.
+However, identifying depictions of Bau in art postdating the end of the third millennium BCE is difficult.